TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 22/Leviticus 22.15.md

 ---

-And they shall not profane the holy things of the children of Israel, which they offer unto Jehovah,
+The priests shall not profane the holy things of the children of Israel, which they offer to Yahweh,